 Agreements for repatriation and restitution with the Berlin Phonogram Archive and the Lautarchiv der Humboldt Universität zu Berlin are also moving forward.
 The UPCE is eager to start a pilot case of repatriating some audio material, namely the Jenő Takács collection.

 The consortium planned the SEA-SEA fellowship in 2024.
 Four Southeast Asian fellows can apply for research residency within one of the partner institutions in the region.
-This comes as a continuation of knowledge exchanges between the global south.
+This is a continuation of knowledge exchanges between the Global South.

 The consortium will work towards a forthcoming collected volume in the project’s final year.
 The joint publication, Decolonizing Southeast Asian Archives Sonic Geopolitics, Entanglements, and Epistemologies (working title), will engage the different issues of Sonic Migrations and Epistemologies, Community Outreach and Engagement, Geopolitics and Repatriation, Curating Sonic Heritage, and Creation and Re-creation.
 See the Call for Abstracts here.

-In addition to discussions, the consortium also visited Rimbun Dahan, a center for developing traditional and contemporary art forms, and attended Rhythm in Bronze‘s performance.
+In addition to discussions, the consortium also visited Rimbun Dahan, a center for developing traditional and contemporary art forms, and attended Rhythm in Bronze’s performance of Seruan Setu.
 Furthermore, films made by DeCoSEAS’ partners were screened.
 Gónô Tmutul: Building a House of Stories by Christina Juan (London) traces the story of a repatriation of material heritage.
 Citra Aryandari’s films about Atoni weaving that recreated audio material inspired by the wax cylinder recordings by Jaap Kunst in the Indonesian Archipelago.